 Winterthur's Diversity and Inclusion Statement Dear Members of the Winterthur Community, For the past several weeks, we have been listening to the voices across our country, of our own staff, fellows, and alumni, and on Winterthur’s social media platforms (#winterthurmuseum, #winterthurmuse, @winterthurmuse) that are crying out for America—and us—to

-Garden and Estate Open to All Winterthur is fully open, with access to the Museum, Galleries, Garden, and 25 miles of walking trails.
+Garden and Estate Open to All Winterthur is open, with access to the Museum, Galleries, Garden, and 25 miles of walking trails.
 The well-being of our valued visitors and our staff remains our highest priority, so various safety measures remain in place.
-Capacity in all areas is limited, so
+All events comply with the most recent state

 Winterthur’s Lady of the House, Ruth Wales du Pont This exhibit answers the often-asked question: Was there a Mrs. du Pont?
 Ruth Wales du Pont was a social figure, talented musician, and hostess of four houses.
 Devoted wife to Henry Francis du Pont and role model to their daughters Pauline